Dr John Stevens

 - Global Innovation Design

-Dr John Stevens is senior tutor in Global Innovation Design, having joined the Royal College of Art in 2013 to help launch this new MA.
+Dr John Stevens joined the Royal College of Art in 2013 to help launch the new Global Innovation Design MA.
 John’s research interests concern the application of design methods to emerging contexts of innovation such as service design, multi-disciplinary design and design management, especially applied to social, cross-cultural and humanitarian innovation.
 This necessarily encompasses the design of products, interactions and systems.
 John supervises five PhD researchers in innovation and design management.

-Dr John Stevens is Senior Tutor for the GID programme.
-He brings a diverse range of academic interests and industry experience, with a BSc in Molecular Biology from King's College, London, an MDes in IDE from the RCA / Imperial College and a PhD in Design and Strategy from Cambridge University.Show more
+Dr John Stevens brings a diverse range of academic interests and industry experience to GID, with a BSc in Molecular Biology from King's College, London, an MDes in IDE from the RCA / Imperial College and a PhD in Design and Strategy from Cambridge University.Show more

 He has twelve years’ experience in industry, including five as Head of Design/UX for a dot-com tech company, and three years as an independent design consultant, working for clients such as Orange, Quentin Blake, Consumers’ Association (Which?), British Gas, EMAP Publishing, McDonald’s, Hewlett-Packard, Diageo, npower, Sky, American President Lines and Thomson Travel Group.